 For each successful applicant, an individual with the necessary authority to bind the applicant will be required to log in; execute a set of legal certifications and a set of legal assurances; designate a financial point of contact; thoroughly review the award, including all award conditions; and sign and accept the award.
-The award acceptance process involves physical signature of the award document by the authorized representative and the scanning of the fully-executed award document to OJP.
+The award acceptance process requires physical signature of the award document by the authorized representative and the scanning of the fully-executed award document to OJP.

-Administrative, National Policy, and other Legal Requirements
+Administrative, National Policy, and Other Legal Requirements

-If selected for funding, in addition to implementing the funded project consistent with the OJPapproved application, the recipient must comply with all award conditions, as well as all applicable requirements of federal statutes, regulations, and executive orders (including applicable requirements referred to in the assurances and certifications executed in connection with award acceptance).
-OJP strongly encourages prospective applicants to review information on post-award legal requirements and common OJP award conditions prior to submitting an application.
+If selected for funding, in addition to implementing the funded project consistent with the agency-approved project proposal and budget, the recipient must comply with award terms and conditions, and other legal requirements, including but not limited to OMB, DOJ, or other federal regulations which will be included in the award, incorporated into the award by reference, or are otherwise applicable to the award.
+OJP strongly encourages prospective applicants to review the information pertaining to these requirements prior to submitting an application.

-Applicants should consult the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2016 Awards," available in the OJP Funding Resource Center.
+Applicants should consult the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2017 Awards," available in the OJP Funding Resource Center.
 In addition, applicants should examine the following two legal documents, as each successful applicant must execute both documents before it may receive any award funds.